zoot101/snapraid-daily/README.md

 See the snapraid documentation here:
 https://www.snapraid.it

-While the script will run out of the box with the default config, for best operation, a config file is required - see below.
+The script will run out of the box with the default config file, or no config file.
+However for best operation, a config file is required - see below.

 The number of files deleted and moved are monitored and if either exceed the threshold values specified in **snapraid-daily.conf**, the script will